-Element Designation Definition Designation Weight Met Met or exceeded the element requirements 100% Partially Met Met essential requirements, but is deficient in some areas 50% Not Met Has not met the essential requirements of the element 0%

-When the PIPs are reviewed, all projects are evaluated on the same elements.
-The scoring matrix is completed for those review elements where activities have occurred during the review year.
+Element Designation Definition Designation Weight Met Met or exceeded the element requirements 100% Partially Met Met essential requirements, but is deficient in some areas 50% Not Met Has not met the essential requirements of the element 0% for those review elements where activities have occurred during the review year.
 At the time of the review, a project can be reviewed for only a subset of elements.
 It will then be evaluated for other elements at a later date, according to the PIP submission schedule.
 Untimely reporting by the MCO, i.e., if not in accordance with the submission schedule, may be factored into the overall determination.
 At the time each element is reviewed, a finding is given of "Met," "Partially Met," or "Not Met."
 Elements receiving a "Met" will receive 100% of the points assigned to the element, "Partially Met" elements will receive 50% of the assigned points, and "Not Met" elements will receive 0%.
 Corrective action plans are not warranted for CHC MCOs that are compliant with PIP implementation requirements.